 When did you decide that you wanted to pursue a Master’s in Music – vocal performance at New York University?

 I decided my junior year that I wanted to pursue a Master’s in vocal performance.
 Originally I thought I might pursue arts administration but people at Drew encouraged me to go for vocal performance.
-Professor Weston and Dr. Sprout’s classes gave me a strong background in theory and history that prepared me for grad school auditions and entry exams.
+Music Professors Dr. Trevor Weston and Dr. Leslie Sprout’s classes gave me a strong background in theory and history that prepared me for grad school auditions and entry exams.

 How did you enjoy the program at NYU?

 It was a lot different than Drew since it was strictly about vocal performance and it was in NYC.
 It was not the easiest transition but after a year I felt at home and I now love it.
 I’ve been living in NYC for 5 years.

 You sang with the Manhattan Opera Studio and the Regina Opera Company in Hansel & Gretel as the Dew Fairy.
 Can you talk about those experiences?

 This was my first taste of professional opera singing and it was exciting.
 I felt my hard work was moving me in the right direction and it was a lot of fun.
 I really enjoyed performing and loved that role.

 You have been working with the Young People’s Chorus of NYC first as a Production Assistant and then as a Development Assistant.
 Can you talk about what you do in your work and how has Covid-19 has affected your employment?